AbbyHumphreys/Caravansy/README.md

 **[Delta Caravan Details](https://www.deltacaravans.co.uk/index.html)** - Delta caravan images and text taken from this website for educational purposes only

-All other text and coding was created by myself.
+All other text and coding was created by myself